 Another ingredient you can add to your shopping list might be a binder — it’s totally optional though.

-This rub sticks to the chicken quite perfectly all on its own.
+I don’t find a binder to be all that necessary.
+This chicken seasoning rub sticks to the chicken quite perfectly all on its own.

-How to make a dry rub for smoked chicken
+How to make Dry Rub for Chicken

 (The printable recipe card with the full measurements and details can be found at the bottom of this post)